 General Research Fund (GRF)

-**Review Criteria Update: Proposals will be evaluated on their alignment with the OSU Research Agenda.
+**Review Criteria Update: Proposals will be evaluated on their alignment with the Three Signature Areas of Distinction in the OSU Research Agenda and specifically, how the proposed work aligns with the three main Research Thrusts, as listed in the OSU Research Agenda.

 Future Projected Deadlines:

 Spring 2015 Solicitation - Deadline: Approximately January 2015

 Funds from the General Research Fund (GRF) are awarded to faculty for research that is not otherwise supported by organized or directed programs.
 The intent of the GRF is to enable faculty to carry out scholarly, creative work that should lead to the pursuit of other funding sources, or promote the development of scholarly activities.
 Projects funded through the GRF could include: pilot research, emergency funding, emerging research opportunities, new research field or new research field for investigator, developing research laboratories, or centrally-shared research resources.

 Faculty with the rank of instructor and above are eligible to serve as Principal Investigator (PI).
 The Research Office does not restrict Research Associates from serving as PI; however, some colleges do.
 Therefore, approval by the dean of the unit must be received prior to submission of a proposal to the program.
 Faculty with courtesy appointments may serve as Co-Investigator (Co-I) only.

 The Research Council is interested in supporting new faculty.
 However, new faculty with uncommitted Research Office start-up funds are not eligible for consideration as PI or Co-I.